restatedev/documentation/docs/restate/tracing.md

 ## Understanding traces

-Similarly to logs, traces export [attributes/tags](#components-and-log-event-context-fields) that correlates the trace with the service and/or invocation.
+Similarly to logs, traces export [attributes/tags](#components-and-log-event-context-fields) that correlate the trace with the service and/or invocation.
 For example, you can filter directly in the Jaeger UI all the traces belonging to the service `org.example.ExampleService` by setting the tag filter `rpc.service=org.example.ExampleService`.

 Restate traces don't look like traditional HTTP server traces, because of the inner workings of Restate and OpenTelemetry/Jaeger.
 For each invocation, a span named `service_invocation` is created to mark the beginning of the invocation, and a child span `end_invocation` is created to mark the end of an invocation.
 You can easily check for every invocation if it ended or not by checking whether the span `service_invocation` has the `end_invocation` child or not.